mndrwd/freqtrade_hyperopt_loop/README.md

 timeframe optional, example: 1h

-Script will create a "freqtrade_review folder in your home folder where the best testresults are written to.
+Script will create a "freqtrade_review folder in the output folder, where the best testresults are written to.